lfn3/personal-site/content/post/where-the-gc-fears-to-tread.md

 [Metaspace](https://dzone.com/articles/java-8-permgen-metaspace), the size of which we can see in the VisualGC tab:

 ![Visual GC tab in jVisualVM](/img/posts/where-the-gc-fears-to-tread/jvisualvm-visual-gc.png)

+(Note that this is an optional plugin to jVisualVM, and might not be included with your distribution.
+If that's the case you can download it inside jVisualVM under `Tools | Plugins | Available Plugins`)

 That's the orange bit right down the bottom there: we can see it's not really changing.
 Strike off another one.
 We've pretty much exhausted what jVisualVM is able to tell us, but while we're here I should mention the way you'd